Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Introduction

-Machine learning (ML) has rapidly transformed computational science by enabling efficient data-driven approximations of complex physical processes.
-Among these, artificial neural networks (NNs), inspired by the architecture of biological neural systems, have shown particular promise for physics-based modeling tasks in engineering and the physical sciences.
-When trained on representative datasets, NNs can learn input-output mappings that approximate the behavior of numerical solvers, thereby serving as surrogate models.
-This surrogate capability has been successfully applied to a wide range of tasks, including sensitivity analysis, uncertainty quantification \cite{kobayashi2024ai}, and inverse design in domains such as cardiac electrophysiology \cite{pagani2021enabling}, optical assemblies \cite{shahane2022surrogate}, advanced manufacturing \cite{liu2024adaptive, kushwaha2024advanced, goli2020chemnet}, and multi-physics engineering problems \cite{kollmann2020deep, bastek2023inverse}.
+Machine learning (ML) has rapidly transformed computational science by enabling efficient data-driven approximations of complex physical phenomena.
+Artificial neural networks (NNs), inspired by biological neural systems, have been particularly successful in physics-based modeling, where they serve as surrogates for computationally expensive numerical solvers.
+Trained on representative datasets, these models approximate input–output mappings of governing equations, supporting tasks such as sensitivity analysis, uncertainty quantification \cite{kobayashi2024ai,kumar2022multi}, and inverse design across domains including cardiac electrophysiology \cite{pagani2021enabling}, optics \cite{shahane2022surrogate}, and advanced manufacturing \cite{liu2024adaptive, kushwaha2024advanced, goli2020chemnet}, multi-physics engineering \cite{kollmann2020deep, bastek2023inverse}.

-To reduce the need for large volumes of simulation data, physics-informed neural networks (PINNs) have been developed to incorporate governing physical laws directly into the training process \cite{raissi2019physics, sun2020surrogate, he2023deep, fuhg2022mixed, nguyen2020deep}.
-PINNs embed differential equations and boundary conditions within the loss function, enabling training with minimal to no labeled solution data.
-Despite their theoretical appeal, PINNs often face practical limitations, including high computational cost during training and reduced accuracy in high-dimensional, stiff, or multi-scale problems \cite{krishnapriyan2021characterizing, wang2022and}.
-Their performance also degrades when modeling strongly coupled or path-dependent systems, where architectural specialization becomes essential.
+To reduce reliance on large training datasets, physics-informed neural networks (PINNs) integrate governing physical laws directly into their loss functions \cite{raissi2019physics, sun2020surrogate, he2023deep, fuhg2022mixed, nguyen2020deep}.
+By embedding partial differential equations (PDEs) and boundary conditions, PINNs can train with limited labeled data.
+Despite this promise, PINNs often suffer from poor scalability in high-dimensional settings, high training cost, and reduced accuracy in strongly coupled or path-dependent problems \cite{krishnapriyan2021characterizing, wang2022and}.
+These limitations have motivated exploration of alternative frameworks that retain physical fidelity while improving scalability.